kjoelovelife/ROSKY2/README.md

-# ROSKY2 - Use ROS2 to control ROSKY
+# ROSKY2 - Use ROS2 to control ROSKY2

-This project is about how to use ROS2 to control [ROSKY](https://www.icshop.com.tw/product-page.php?28182)
+This project is about how to use ROS2 to control [ROSKY2](https://www.icshop.com.tw/product-page.php?28182)

 ## Information